googoomy/cse13s/asgn1/README.md

 ###BUILD OF THE PROGRAM:
 This program needs the following: pig.c, names.h, Makefile, README.md, and DESIGN.pdf.

+pig.c:
+This contains the implementation of the simulaiton for Pass the Pigs.

+names.h:
+This contains the array of player names to be used in this simulation.

+Makefile:
+The file that directs program compilation, building the program pig from pig.c.

+README.md:
+Describes program, how to use program and how to build program.

+DESIGN.pdf:
+Describes the design and design process of the program with enough detail that another programmer can recreate the implementation.

 ####HOW TO RUN THE PROGRAM:
 pig.c is a simulation of the Pass the Pigs game so users will have to input the number of players they want in the game (an integer between 2 and 10 inclusive).
-After that the user must select the random seed they would liek the game to be played under (a positive integer).
+After that the user must select the random seed they would like the game to be played under (a positive integer).
+If the user submits inputs that aren't allowed there will be automati values assigned.
+Number of players will default to 2 and the seed will default to 2021.
 After that the program will simulate a game of Pass the Pigs.